polterguy/magic.endpoint/README.md

 files/modules/foo/bar.get.hl
 ```

-Notice, only the _"magic"_ part in the URL is rewritten, before the verb is appended to the URL, and
+Notice, only the _"magic"_ part of your URL is rewritten, before the verb is appended to the URL, and
 finally the extension _".hl"_ appended.
 Then the file is loaded and parsed as Hyperlambda, and whatever
-arguments you pass in, either as query parameters, or as JSON payload, is appended into your resulting
+arguments you pass in, either as query parameters, or as your JSON payload URL encoded form arguments, etc,
-lambda node's **[.arguments]** node, as arguments to your invocation.
+is appended into your resulting lambda node's **[.arguments]** node, as arguments to your Hyperlambda file

-**Notice** - Only `PUT` and `POST` can handle JSON payloads.
-All 4 verbs can handle query parameters
+invocation.
-though.

 Below is probably the simplest HTTP endpoint you could create.
 Save the following Hyperlambda in a
 file at the path of `modules/magic/foo1.get.hl` using for instance your Magic Dashboard's
 _"Files"_ menu item.